konsumer/tvparty/README.md

 *  `POST /subscriptions` - set a list of current TV subscriptions, using JSON

 I made a sweet admin at `http://{NAS_ADDRESS}:{SERVE_PORT}/` that you can use to modify your subscriptions.

+## Testing

+Run `npm test` to test the various parts of tvparty.
+See usage examples of the code in `test/` directory.